rxue/java8-harjoitus/advanced/README.md

 * [AbstractCollection](https://docs.oracle.com/javase/8/docs/api/java/util/AbstractCollection.html)

 #### Don't simply change *access modifier* for the sake of the Law of Demeter

+### Counterpart of Nested Functions, i.e. *Functional Programming* Interfaces
+As mentioned in [Refactoring, Improving the Design of Existing Code](https://www.amazon.com/Refactoring-Improving-Existing-Addison-Wesley-Signature/dp/0134757599) > Chapter 6 A First Set of Refactorings > Extract Function > Mechanics:

+> If the language supports *nested functions* , nest the extracted function inside the source function.
+That will reduce the amount of out-of-scope variables to deal with ...
+I can always use *Move Function (198)* later.

+The counterpart of *nested functions* in Java (8+) is the *functional programming* interfaces.
+So, in case a *method* is used merely in one place, a `Function` could be nested in the enclosing *method* instead.
+The "nested" *Function* can be moved out as a *method* once it is needed to be invoked in other places than the original enclosing methods.

 ## Junit 5 configuration in `pom.xml`
 * `dependencies`